nushell/nushell.github.io/book/commands/decode.md

 title: decode
 categories: |
   strings
-version: 0.74.0
+version: 0.75.0
 strings: |
-  Decode bytes as a string.
+  Decode bytes into a string.
 usage: |
-  Decode bytes as a string.
+  Decode bytes into a string.
 ---

 # <code>{{ $frontmatter.title }}</code> for strings